Ridgewood will never call or email you soliciting personal information

 Please use precautions when handling any types of unsolicited or unexpected telephone calls or emails.
 Be suspicious of emails, even if they appear to originate from a trusted source.
 Clicking on links in spam email may send users to phishing web sites or sites that are hosting malware.

-- If you think you’ve received a suspicious email claiming to be from Ridgewood Savings Bank forward it to [email protected] so we can investigate it for you.
+- If you think you’ve received a suspicious email or text message claiming to be from Ridgewood Savings Bank, forward it to [email protected] so we can investigate it for you.

-- If you doubt the validity of a Ridgewood Savings Bank telephone call or email that you received or if you think you may have already responded to a phishing scam, please contact your branch immediately.
+- If you doubt the validity of a Ridgewood Savings Bank telephone call, email, or text message you received, or if you think you may have already responded to a phishing scam, please contact your branch immediately.

 To report a lost or stolen Ridgewood ATM Card OR Ridgewood Debit MasterCard®: